 Signing up is extremely easy, and this type of blog monetization method doesn’t require much maintenance.
-For each ad viewed, Google pays you a small fee.
+For each ad clicked, Google pays you a small fee.
 Over time, this adds up to a nice stream of passive income which grows as your audience grows.

-- Selling Tech Merch: Merch is a fashionable selling point for a tech blog.
+- Selling Tech Merch: Merch is a fashionable selling point for a personal tech blog.
 There are many types of products you can sell, such as vintage tech merch, which is a growing shopping trend.

 From jackets and sweatshirts to tees, accessories, and more, you can sell any tech-wear items on your blog as an easy way to monetize your audience.